Support for Learners

 - Half (55%) say that their college puts quite a bit or very much emphasis on encouraging contact among student from different economic, social, and racial or ethnic backgrounds.

-- Two-fifths (38%) say that their college puts very little emphasis on helping them cope with non-academic responsibilities.
+- Nearly two-fifths (37%) say that their college puts very little emphasis on helping them cope with non-academic responsibilities.

 - Over one-quarter (26%) say that their college puts very little emphasis on providing the support they need to thrive socially.

 - Half (53%) say that their college puts quite a bit or very much emphasis on providing the financial support they need to afford their education, but one in five (21%) say their college puts very little emphasis on this service.

 - Nearly two-thirds (62%) of students use academic advising services sometimes or often, and nearly one-third (31%) rarely or never use them.

 - Half (50%) of students say they rarely or never use career counseling services.